 Niketa Calame was born and raised in Los Angeles, CA. She is most noted as the voice of "Young Nala"in Disney's 32nd animated film

 "The Lion King".
 She received her BA in theater at The University ofCalifornia, Santa Cruz and her

-Performing Arts where she added turns, hip hop, jazz, african, voice and acting to the repertoire.
+Performing Arts where she added turns, hip hop, jazz, African, voice and acting to her repertoire.
 She

 little sister in CB4.
 Niketa continued her training in school at Hamilton High School Academy of Music

 where she fell in love with the stage.
-She performed in 42nd Street, Anything Goes, Guys and Dolls,
+She's performed in 42nd Street, Anything Goes, Guys and Dolls,

 and Joseph and The Amazing Techinicolor Dreamcoat.